Davidelama/stelle-marine/src/stelle/README.md

 ## Parameters Overview

 ### 1. **Number of Molecules (`n_mol`)**
    - Specifies the number of star polymer molecules to simulate.
-(Not yet fully implemented)
    - **Example:** `n_mol = 1` means 1 molecule will be generated in the system.
    - **Range:** Any positive integer.